rouzwelt/sushi-router/README.md

 ]
 dataFetcher.startDataFetching(liquidityProviders);

-// get pools and data for each to find the best route for desired tokens const fromToken = new Token({
+// get pools and data for a token pair const fromToken = new Token({
   chainId,
   decimals,